Alboroni/WAF-Monitoring/readme.md

 The virtual machines will require the agents to be installed.
 It is recommended to use Azure Policy to deploy the agents.
 Please use the [Enable VM Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-policy) initiative to deploy the Log analytics and Dependency agent to the targetted VMs at the relevant scope.

+### VM Alerting

+Where possible metric alerts should be set in accordance to pattern matching.
+This enables real time monitoring sceanrios and stateful alerts.
+If log alerts are necessary please review the [sample alert queries](https://docs.microsoft.com/en-us/azure/azure-monitor/vm/monitor-virtual-machine-alerts) and raise the necessary alerts.

 ## Recovery Vaults